elunna/nerfhack-changelog/README.md

 ### TOURIST
 * Tourists get automatic type identification for shop items (Un).
 This means that all items for sale are identified for you in shops.
 You can instantly identify anything by selling it.
 * Tourists start with more darts (Un)
+* Tourists gain experience by discovering new special rooms.
-* Tourists start with all of their optional equipment (FIQ)
+* Tourists start with a pair of walking shoes.

 **Skill adjustments for tourists:**
 | skill              | NetHack | ->  | NerfHack |